alex-bagnoud/OTU-table-to-bubble-plot/README.md

 #### 3. Parse the taxonomic file

-This code removes useless annotations from the taxonomic table, such as 'uncultured bacteria', or 'unkwown family', and fills the blanks by copying the previous taxonomic levels (while adding an 'unassigned' mention).
+This code removes useless annotations from the taxonomic annotation file, such as 'uncultured bacteria', or 'unkwown family', and fills the blanks by copying the previous taxonomic levels (while adding an 'unassigned' mention).